MarcoPon/BlockHashLoc/README.md

 - BHL realize the same effect with a parallel (small) file, that can be stored separately (in other media, or in the cloud), or along the original as a SeqBox file (so that it can be recovered too, as the first step).

-**N.B.**
-Currently the two tools works on one file at the time, but that will obviously change.
-They are already functional, but it's still a work in progress...

 ***

 ## Tech spec